cgruver/spring-rest/README.md

 This is a simple app using [Quarkus](https://quarkus.io).

-## Usage to build and run with Quarkus
+## Usage to build and run with Quarkus in live dev mode

 1. `git clone`
 1. `git checkout -b quarkus`
-1. `./mvn compile quarkus:dev`
+1. `mvn compile quarkus:dev`

+Now make changes to the code, and see the results live.

 ## Test Endpoints